mdudel/GARSutils/README.md

 This Java project converts latitude and longitude (in decimal degrees) to a GARS code.
 It also converts a GARS string to a latitude,longitude point (decimal degrees) of the center of the GARS tile as well as providing the corner coordinates of the GARS tile.
-JSON and KML representations of teh GARS tile are also supported.
+JSON and KML representations of the GARS tile are also supported.

 GARS is the Global Area Reference Systems and decribed here: http://earth-info.nga.mil/GandG/coordsys/grids/gars.html